StoneShot Learning > Contacts Lists > Importing

 • Change Event Status – Get the importer to set all of the contacts in your list to a certain StoneShot Event status. (e.g. Set all contacts to ‘Christmas Party = Invited’, or ‘Financial Seminar = Registered’).
 All contacts in the list will be set to the event status you select.

 • Manage Unsubscribes & Bounces – If you wish to keep your list clean, you can choose to not import anyone set to Unsubscribed or Bounced.
-They will still exist in the database of course, just not in your mailing list.
+They will still exist in your account of course, just not in your mailing list.

 When you have selected all of your options, click on ‘Next’ and you’ll be taken to a final summary screen.
 This will give you the details of what is about to happen to your import, what additional options you’ve selected, if it’s a new list etc.